matthew-coad/autem/doc/005-PP1-Poor Performers 1.md

 Action - Run with duration evaluation.
 Evaluate problematic learners for a specific rule.

-Action - Show valiation score on learning curves to provide more analysis feedback
+Action - Show validation score on learning curves to provide more analysis feedback **done**

 ## Replicate cylinder-bands